Earlier this semester, I met with a student looking for ways to easily analyze news articles and social media.

 Quick Text Mining for Tweets: Topsy

 Similarly, Facebook has a mostly useless API that lets you see the technical structure of your own posts and pages.
-That’s revealing in itself, so you should totally check it out if tech-inclined.
+That’s revealing in itself, so check it out if tech-inclined.
 However, Facebook doesn’t let you search public posts or hashtags anymore.
 That’s yet another reason not to share data with a company that won’t share back.

 Data Mining for News: The New York Times Article Search API